 - appear to have severe belly pain

-- refuse fluids, have severe diarrhoea, vomiting or any signs of dehydration
+- refuse fluids, have severe diarrhea, vomiting or any signs of dehydration

 - have a seizure, unusually cold hands and feet, or appears pale and blotchy